AlexandraPast/Visual_Analytics/Assignment3_Transfer_learning/README.md

 - Save the classification report

 ## Methods
-For this assignment I wrote a script `Transfer_learning_1.2` in which I load the CIFAR10 dataset from a library.
+For this assignment, I wrote a script `Transfer_learning_1.2` in which I load the CIFAR10 dataset from a library.
 I normalised the data and binarized the labels in order to feed it to the model.
 I proceeded to load the VGG16 model for feature extraction and defined new classification layers for our classification task.
 I trained the new classifier on training data and proceeded to make predictions and finally save the classification report and loss and accuracy plot.

 ## Scripts
 #### This repository consists of folders:
-- **in**: folder containing the input for the code or data.
-In this case script loads CIFAR10 data set itself so no files necessary.
+- **in**: a folder containing the input for the code or data.
+In this case, the script loads the CIFAR10 data set itself so no files necessary.
-- **out**: folder containing the output of the script.
+- **out**: a folder containing the output of the script.
 The output is a plot of loss and accuracy `.png` as well as a `.txt` file containing the classification report for the model.
 - **src**: contains the script itself
   - `Transfer_learning_1.2`: is the script to run